Stargazing in Shropshire – make the most of the clear skies

-Winter brings longer nights, meaning we have more time to see the stars.
+Winter brings longer nights, meaning we have more time to see the stars – ideal time to include stargazing in Shropshire as part of your holiday plans.
 The skies over the Marrington Estate are filled with some of the darkest spots in the UK.
 Thanks to its remote location, there’s little light pollution and more to gain with the naked eye.

 Love stargazing?
-Catch our guide on the best stargazing spots in Shropshire here!
+Find where to go in our guide on the best stargazing spots in Shropshire here!

 Our 3 tips for success in stargazing